Cheats or Frequently used

 gradle helmInstall Build docker image and deploy it to K8S (custom task)

-In this example, there are three directories the root directory and two sub-directories.
+In this example, there are three directories the root directory and two sub-projects.

 Root Project